 User-Driven Installation(UDI) – This allows users to interact with the operating system deployment process.

 Enables Dynamic Deployment – The task sequence takes additional instructions from the MDT rules.
 These settings are stored in a text file, the CustomSettings.ini file, but you can store the settings in Microsoft SQL Server databases, Scripting, or web services.

 Real-Time Monitoring – You can follow your deployments in real-time, and if you have access to Microsoft Diagnostics and Recovery Toolkit (DaRT), you can even remote into Windows Preinstallation Environment (Windows PE) during deployment.

 Adds an operating system deployment simulation environment – When testing a deployment, it is important to be able to quickly test any changes you make to the deployment without needing to run through an entire deployment.
 MDT rules can be tested very quickly, saving significant testing time in deployment.

 Adds an Optional Deployment Wizard – You can prompt the user for information during deployment such as the computer name, the organizational unit (OU) for the computer, or which applications should be installed by the task sequence.

 Configure MDT Integration into SCCM

-Important Note – Integration process happens at the console level.
-Installing MDT makes no changes to the ConfigMgr Server.
+Important Note – The integration process happens at the console level.
+Installing MDT makes no changes to the ConfigMgr server.
 To use the MDT extensions, you need to install and integrate MDT on every system that has the ConfigMgr console installed.
 You can still perform all non-MDT-related functions within ConfigMgr without integration.

-Once you finished with the SCCM MDT integration process, launch Configuration Manager console , Go to the Software Library workspace, expand Operating Systems, and then click on Task Sequences.
-You will able to see new option “Create MDT Task Sequence”.
+Once you are finished with the SCCM MDT integration process, launch the Configuration Manager console, Go to the Software Library workspace, expand Operating Systems, and then click on Task Sequences.
+You will be able to see the new option “Create MDT Task Sequence”.